Vlad-Radz/distributed_pong/README.md

     message broker and thus can miss messages --> count can differ on diff. hosts;
     - **BUG**: what if a player connects to server, and then leaves again?
     - **BUG**: if connection with one host was lost, I don't see that on other host.
+    - **BUG**: problem with the ball: its trajctory is calculated on each host separately - so it can easily happen, that game will be not synchronized on diff. hosts --> should be calculated on one of the players, or on server.
 - Environment:
     - no proper deployment; I tried to do it with Docker, but lacked time for this.
 My attempts are in a separate branch.
     For now you need to do manual setup.